-For example using undue influence or pressure to control individuals or ensure obedience, follow religious practices that are harmful such as beatings or starvation.

-- 2. If a child makes an allegation about a member of staff, Governor, visitor or volunteer the Head Teacher/Principal must be informed immediately.
-The Head Teacher/Principal must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
-The Head Teacher/Principal should not carry out the investigation him/herself or interview pupils. - 3.
-The Head Teacher/Principal should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Staffordshire Designated Officer (LADO) (0800 1313126).
-The LADO will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within Staffordshire Children's Social Care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the school's own internal procedures. - If the Head Teacher/Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file. - 4.
-Where an allegation has been made against the Head Teacher/Principal/Proprietor, then the Chair of the Governing Body takes on the role of liaising with the LADO in determining the appropriate way forward.
+- Inappropriate behaviour by staff/volunteers could take the following forms: 1. - Physical For example, the intentional use of force as a punishment, slapping, use of objects to hit with, throwing objects, or rough physical handling. - Emotional For example, intimidation, belittling, scapegoating, sarcasm, lack of respect for children's rights, and attitudes that discriminate on the grounds of race, gender, disability or sexuality. - Sexual For example, sexualised behaviour towards pupils, sexual harassment, inappropriate phone calls and texts, images via social media, sexual assault and rape. - Neglect For example, failing to act to protect a child or children, failing to seek medical attention or failure to carry out an appropriate risk assessment. - Spiritual Abuse For example, using undue influence or pressure to control individuals or ensure obedience, following religious practices that are harmful such as beatings or starvation. - 2.
+If a child makes an allegation about a member of staff, Governor, visitor or volunteer the Headteacher must be informed immediately.
+The Headteacher must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
+The Headteacher should not carry out the investigation him/herself or interview pupils. - 3.
+The Headteacher should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Headteacher will notify the Staffordshire Designated Officer (LADO) (0800 1313126).
+The LADO will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within Staffordshire Children's Social Care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil, these should be addressed through the school's own internal procedures. - If the Headteacher decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child's safeguarding file. - 4.
+Where an allegation has been made against the Headteacher/Proprietor, then the Chair of the Governing Body takes on the role of liaising with the LADO in determining the appropriate way forward.